World Plants Logo

 "

-An upright juniper to offer winter interest in the landscape.
+An upright juniper that offers winter interest in the landscape.
 Not just snowflakes sparkle!
 This ‘Gray Gleam’ Juniper has lovely silvery foliage that brightens in the cold weather and looks its best in the winter.
 ‘Gray Gleam’ can be pruned as desired and requires little maintenance due to its slow growth rate.
-An eye-catcher for sure—that is how this cultivar came to be! - Emily DeBeck

 Michael Pascoe, NDP., ODH., CLT., MSc.
 (Plant Conservation)